lawrenceagles/nodejs-in-action/chapter25-web-apps/01-bootstrap-refresher/README.md

 ### Content

-The content sections servers as a refreshing of the different HTML5 elements.
+The content section serves as a refreshing of the different HTML5 elements.

 ### Typography

+The typography section serves as a refreshing of the different typography related concepts, and how it applies to relevant HTML elements.

+### Code

+The code section serves as a refreshing about how to style source code related content.

+### Images

+The Images section serves as a refreshing about how to style and align images and pictures.

+### Tables

+The Tables section serves as a refreshing for the different supported tables.

+### Figures